frappe/bench_manager/README.md

 [![Stories in Ready](https://badge.waffle.io/codingCoffee/bench_manager.png?label=ready&title=Ready)](https://waffle.io/codingCoffee/bench_manager?utm_source=badge)
 # Bench Manager

-Bench Manager is a graphical user interface to emulate the functionalities of Frappe Bench.
+Bench Manager is a graphical user interface to emulate the functionalities of Frappé Bench.
 Like the command line utility it helps you install apps, manage multiple sites, update apps and much more.

 ## Installation